15th February to 4th March 2022

 From there we headed to Leeupan, 7 kms south of Tshokwane on the H1-2.
 The pan was full – the first time I had seen it so in many many years.

 We were in for a treat there too.
 Lesser Moorhens, African Pygmy Geese among other waterbirds.
 We saw a Lesser Gallinule but were unable to get a photo.
 Lesser Jacana were also present but we never found them.
 What a place.
 Apparently Olive Tree Warblers were calling there too.

 And the Knob-billed Ducks

 Later we took a stroll around the camp and had a number of lovely birds to see.

-Meanwhile round the camp we bumped into an European Hobby.
+Meanwhile round the camp we bumped into a Peregrine Falcon.

 And at Sunset Dam the waterbirds were present.